 Incorrect.
 Gravity-fed eyewashes that meet the minimum 0.4 gpm flow rate must also meet the requirement of 15 continuous minutes of uninterrupted flow.
-According to ANSI, the gravity-fed eyewashes that do not meet the minimum requirements are considered personal eyewashes only.

 Myth: “Personal eyewash bottles have an indefinite shelf life as long as the seal remains unbroken.”

 Incorrect.
 Personal eyewash bottles are factory sealed.
 The shelf life for most personal eyewash bottles can be between two and three years from the date of manufacture.
 The expiration date will normally be printed on the bottle for easy identification.